 But don't think you're getting to get rich – prices generally range from 30p to £3 depending on the quality of the item.

-There's also CeX, which now has shops in most major UK towns and cities or you can sell to them online.
+Another option is CeX, which now has shops in most major UK towns and cities or you can sell to them online.
 Again, the prices aren't high, particularly for popular titles.
 There are also Cash Converters shops.

 You could also take them to your local second-hand music or game shop and see what they'll offer.